IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

    environment variable based on the output of the command.
 This will make your `kubectl` client point to your new Kubernetes cluster.

-Once your client is configured, you are ready to deploy your first application, `guestbook`.
+Once your Opened the Web based terminal, you are ready to deploy your first application, `guestbook`.

-# 1. Deploy your application
+### 1. Deploy your application

 In this part of the lab we will deploy an application called `guestbook` that has already been built and uploaded to DockerHub under the name